10 Things to Do in Barcelona in November

 Dau Festival| ©Fabra i Coats

-There are many activities and plans to do with children in Barcelona, but if you're going to go in November I recommend the Dau Festival.
-Don't you know it?
-It is a festival dedicated entirely to the game, especially the traditional game.
+There are plenty of activities and things to do with kids in Barcelona, but if you’re visiting in November, I recommend the Dau Festival.
+Haven’t heard of it?
+It’s a festival entirely dedicated to games, especially traditional ones.

-If you feel like spending an afternoon discovering (and trying) games, both old and new , in the Dau Festival you will have the chance to do it.
-There will be board games, role-playing games, skill games, history games...
-You won't have time to get bored!
-Don't think it's just for kids either, because the organizers have thought that people of all ages can have a good time.
+If you’d like to spend an afternoon discovering (and trying out) games—both old and new—the Dau Festival is the perfect place to do it.
+There will be board games, role-playing games, skill games, historical games… You won’t have time to get bored!
+And don’t think it’s just for kids, because the organizers have made sure people of all ages can have a good time.

-Since Dau Barcelona is held in different parts of the city, I recommend you save on transportation by buying the Barcelona Card Express which, among many other advantages, will allow you to access public transport for free during your stay in the city.
+Since Dau Barcelona takes place in different parts of the city, I recommend saving on transportation by purchasing the Barcelona Card Express, which, among many other benefits, will allow you to use public transportation for free during your stay in the city.

 • Price: free

-• Recommended if: you travel with children to Barcelona and want to spend an entertaining afternoon.
+• Recommended if: you’re traveling to Barcelona with children and want to spend an entertaining afternoon

 All Those Food Market| ©Eloisa Ozonas